djuliannader/RabiModel/README.md

 julia main.jl
 ```

-- For the survival amplitude of quench dynamics, manipulate parameters from main_dqpts.jl and run as :
+- Survival amplitude of quench dynamics

+Edit the parameters in main_dqpts.jl and run:

 ```bash
 julia main_dqpts.jl
 ```

-- For the survival amplitude of quench dynamics, with initial thermal state, manipulate parameters from main_dqpts.jl and run as :
+- Survival amplitude of quench dynamics with an initial thermal state

+Edit the parameters in main_dqpts_thermal.jl and run:

 ```bash
 julia main_dqpts_thermal.jl